Tabby: A Language Model Architecture for Tabular and Structured Data Synthesis: Experimental Results

 \subsection{Discussion}

 We find that Tabby models synthesize high-quality data in a variety of settings.
-In particular, \textbf{Plain-trained Tabby MH consistently outperforms all prior LLM-based approaches} and is comparable to or better than Tab-DDPM in most settings, despite Tabby enjoying greater flexibility under fewer assumptions.
-The Tabby architecture modification allows LLMs to better model univariate column distributions, as well as multivariate relationships across columns.
-This is evident across model sizes, shown in Section~\ref{sec:exp2}.
+In particular, \textbf{Plain-trained Tabby MH consistently outperforms all prior LLM-based approaches} and is comparable to or better than diffusion-based approaches in most settings, despite Tabby enjoying greater flexibility under fewer assumptions than those made for diffusion models.
+The Tabby architecture modification allows LLMs to better model both univariate column distributions and multivariate relationships across columns.

-Unusually, we find that the baseline Plain training technique with Distilled-GPT2 achieves near-optimal MLE on several datasets. \textbf{The high performance of the Plain training technique compared to prior LLM works on tabular synthesis, which are more complex, is surprising.} As of this writing, the Adult, House and Diabetes datasets have become quite prevalent for tabular synthesis evaluation.
-We hope that future research will begin to focus on more challenging datasets as well as extensions into other structured modalities.
+Unusually, we find that the baseline Plain training technique with Distilled-GPT2 performs quite well on several standard evaluation datasets. \textbf{The high performance of the Plain training technique compared to prior LLM works on tabular synthesis, which are more complex, is surprising.} Notably, GPT-2 and related models can even outperform much larger models such as Llama on these benchmarks.
+A plausible explanation is that tabular generative ability may depend on the proportion of parameters allocated to the LM head relative to the rest of the model—about 33\% in GPT-2 versus roughly 7\% in Llama-8B—suggesting that heavier output heads may better capture the structured dependencies characteristic of tabular data.

+As of this writing, the Adult, House and Diabetes datasets have become quite prevalent for tabular synthesis evaluation.
+We hope that future research will build off of our evaluation setup by continuing to include more diverse and challenging tabular datasets, along with extensions to other structured modalities.

+\textbf{Limitations:} We highlight two additional priorities for future work: \begin{itemize}[leftmargin=*] \item Privacy preservation is important for trainsets that contain sensitive data, such as patient medical information.
+While Tabby's privacy preservation is similar to prior works (Appendix~\ref{app:exp}), a method with strong formal privacy guarantees is an important next step for privacy-critical applications. \item Computationally-constrained environments or tasks with particularly large datasets may require deep learning approaches that are specifically designed with efficiency in mind.
+The Plain training method and insights from Section~\ref{sec:exp2} may be useful towards this priority, but we leave further experimentation and the efficient implementations detailed in Section~\ref{sec:method-exts} to future work. \end{itemize}